en-jorgecuel/ftp-chat/README.md

 ---

 ## ⚙️ How It Works
-- **Users connect** via WebSockets to chat in 1-on-1 or team channels.
+- **Users connect** via WebSockets for real-time chat.
 - **Messages are stored** in JSON files inside a local `chat_data/` directory.
-- **JSON files are uploaded & downloaded** to an FTP server to simulate a "distributed system." 😂
+- **JSON files are uploaded & downloaded** to an FTP server—because nothing screams "enterprise-grade" like FTP. 😂

 ---